imjiaoyuan/bio-code/README.md

 | evaluation_threshold | 1e-5 | The threshold for filtering IDs from the results of hmmsearch |
 | species | Oryza_sativa | Species of gene family |

+The repository only contains the genome protein sequences of three species: Arabidopsis_thaliana , Oryza_sativa , and Zea_mays .

 # Results

 You can download the completed files from the GitHub Action or Gitlab CI/CD running artifacts.